-An International Task Force (ITF) involving the ICPDR was set up on 25 February 2000 at the initiative of the European Commission in response to the pollution incident.
+An International Task Force (ITF) involving the ICPDR was set up on 25 February 2000 at the initiative of the European Commission in response to the Baia Mare pollution incident.

-The task force assessed the causes of the accident, and made a set of recommendations related to the strengthening of the regulatory framework and improved operational practices.
+The task force assessed the causes of the accident as well as outlining a set of recommendations related to the strengthening of the regulatory framework and improved operational practices.

-The Ministers of Environment of Romania, Hungary, Slovakia and Ukraine agreed in April 2000 to undertake the task of preparing such an inventory under the auspices of the ICPDR.
-The resulting list covers a wider range of 'hotspots' than solely those in the mining and extractive industries.
-Nevertheless, for those sites identified within the mining, extractive and ore-processing industries, the ITF sought assurances from the responsible Government that, immediate actions would be taken by the competent authorities of each country.
+In April 2000, the Ministers of Environment in Romania, Hungary, Slovakia and Ukraine agreed to undertake the task of preparing such an inventory under the auspices of the ICPDR.
+The resulting list covers a wider range of 'hotspots' rather than those solely focused on the mining and extractive industries.
+Nevertheless, for those sites identified within the mining, extractive and ore-processing industries, the ITF sought assurances from the responsible Government that, immediate action would be taken by the competent authorities of each country.